 I poured the mix mixture over the bread cubes and let the dish sit for 30 minutes so that the bread could soak up the liquid.

-I covered the dish with aluminum foil and slid it into the preheated oven.
-I set a timer for 45 minutes.
+I covered the dish with aluminum foil and slid it into the oven that I’d preheated to 350°F. I set a timer for 45 minutes.

 When my pudding was chilled I cut and wrapped pieces of pudding in waxed paper.
 I placed the wrapped pieces in zippered freezer bags and froze them since I was transporting them to my dad’s in a cooler.
 I’d put several pieces into a container for my P.S.